9 Earth Hour Activities to Enjoy in the dark This Year

-This post is all about the 9 best Earth Hour activities you can do in the dark to show your commitment to planet Earth.
+This post is all about the nine best Earth Hour activities you can do in the dark to show your commitment to planet Earth.

 Disclosure: This post may contain some affiliate links, which means if you shop through these links, I may receive a small commission at no extra cost to you.
 Thank you for supporting The Style Cycle Blog.

-Earth Hour is a global event that symbolises our commitment to the planet.
+Earth Hour is a global event first started to raise awareness about the environmental issues our planet is facing.
+It symbolises our commitment to the planet.
 Every year at the end of March, millions join together in a collective display of climate action by turning off their lights for one hour.

 What is the purpose of Earth Hour?